pphilippos/ThinkpadL14fix/README.md

-# ThinkpadL14fix
+# ThinkPad L14 fix

-A script to fix some issues with ThinkPad L14 AMD
+A quick and dirty python script to fix some issues with ThinkPad L14 AMD.

+This is the script I use on my own ThinkPad L14 to fix the [problem](https://forums.lenovo.com/topic/findpost/1304/5044792/5164364) with the fan only accelerating and also the unexpected waking up from sleep.

+It relies on existing tools like the thinkpad_acpi.
+Please study the script comments for more information.
+On your personal machine you may require a different fan speed curve etc...

+Tested on Arch Linux.

+It can be run as root, i.e. ```sudo python2 l14fix.py```, or as a service (see comments).